Winona, Minnesota: Economy

-Winona is home to the headquarters to many companies including Fastenal, Thern Inc., Knitcraft Corporation, RTP Company, We-No-Nah Canoe, United Building Centers, Badger Equipment Company, Winona Lighting, Hal Leonard Music, WinCraft Sports, and Winona Pattern & Mold.
+Winona is home to the headquarters to many companies, including Fastenal, Thern Inc., Knitcraft Corporation, RTP Company, We-No-Nah Canoe, United Building Centers, Badger Equipment Company, Winona Lighting, Hal Leonard Music, WinCraft Sports, and Winona Pattern & Mold.
 Bay State Milling operates a grain processing facility in Winona and was founded there in 1899.

-Watkins Incorporated, a manufacturer of health remedies, baking products, and household goods, was founded in 1868 by J.R.
-Watkins in Plainview, Minnesota.
+Watkins Incorporated, a manufacturer of health remedies, baking products, and household goods, was founded in 1868 by J. R. Watkins in Plainview, Minnesota.
 The company relocated to Winona in 1885.
-By the early 20th century, J.R.
-Watkins had become one of the largest direct-sales companies in the United States.
+By the early 20th century, J. R. Watkins had become one of the largest direct-sales companies in the United States.
 The company headquarters, a complex of seven buildings, is listed on the National Register of Historic Places.

 Winona is also known as the stained glass capital of the United States.
-Willet Hauser Architectural Glass, Inc is a North American stained glass firm located in Winona, Minnesota that specializes in the design, fabrication, preservation and restoration of leaded stained glass and faceted glass windows.
+Willet Hauser Architectural Glass is a stained glass firm in Winona that specializes in the design, fabrication, preservation and restoration of leaded stained glass and faceted glass windows.
 The studio is one of the oldest in North America.